Toronto Police Service: Prostitution

 The primary focus of the anti-prostitution laws was to make prostitution unprofitable so that women would instead pursue legitimate ways to make money.
 In essence, the people who put these laws in place were attempting to save women from a life of prostitution.
 The legitimate forms of employment were few and far between; maid, secretary, and factory worker were the only plentiful options, and each of those put women in a position where they were constantly subordinate to another.
 Prostitution had a much wider definition to the social purists of the time than it does now.
 For example, if a man bought a woman dinner and the woman then went home with him, that was considered prostitution.
-Thus, any women, and especially working-class women without social standing, who sought out men were persecuted, though not prosecuted.
+Thus, any woman, and especially working-class women without social standing, who sought out men were persecuted, though not prosecuted.
 Seemingly innocuous behaviors, such as walking alone at night, might also get a woman arrested for prostitution.